seL4/l4v/proof/invariant-abstract/tp-cinv-handover_2026-02.md

 - As we need a determination of what colours are allocated to what PDs, and we don't have a concrete implementation yet, there is a colour *oracle* which can have properties added to it so that we can replace it with a concrete implementation satisfying those properties in the future, whilst using the oracle for proof work in the meantime
 - So far the only properties identified are that there should be no overlap between allocated colours, and 0/`NULL` is allocated to no colour (`retype_region` explicitly requires `NULL` to be a valid address referenced in any PD, but I found it was simpler to simply add that as a separate case in the invariant, rather than have that bit of overlap)
 - There will need to be some alignment properties added in the future most likely (something along the lines of entire pages are coloured the same)
+    - This will be needed for `Refine` as discussed below

 #### Main Invariant
 - With the oracle, the main invariant was stated, quantifying over all pointers and kernel objects, and all domains in the state